Bristol Jack in the Green 2016

-Listed below are all known annual events for May 2019 that feature The traditional Jack-in-the-Green or The Green Man throughout the UK.
-This list will be regularly updated on our Annual Events Page.
+You can keep up to date with all this years events that feature The traditional Jack-in-the-Green or The Green Man throughout the UK by going to our Annual Events Page.

 I would be extremely grateful if anyone who attends any of these events would send us pictures, videos or written accounts for the archive.
 You can send them directly using our contact tab above, through our Facebook Page or via our Twitter Pages.
 If you add them to Twitter please mention @companygreenman or #jackinthegreen in your tweet and I’ll find it.